ResultadosDigitais/rdstation-ruby-client/README.md

 - `RDStation::Error::ConflictingField`
 - `RDStation::Error::InvalidEventType`

-In cause of Unahtorized (401), the following speficic errors may be raised (those are subclasses of `RDStation::Error::Unauthorized`):
+In cause of Unauthorized (401), the following speficic errors may be raised (those are subclasses of `RDStation::Error::Unauthorized`):
 - `RDStation::Error::ExpiredAccessToken`
 - `RDStation::Error::ExpiredCodeGrant`
 - `RDStation::Error::InvalidCredentials`